• Facebook

 Show / Hide Table of Contents

-SQL Dependency for SQL Server [Deprecated]
+SQL Dependency [Deprecated]

 There are various mechanisms in NCache to keep the data synchronized across the cache.
 There may be a scenario where the user wants to keep the data synchronized with the database, so every database update notifies the cache.
 This way data in the cache remains fresh, and operations occur on the updated data set.